tomasleon/tomasleon.github.io/aboutme.md

 subtitle: A little bit about me
 ---

-My name is Tomás León!
+My name is Tomás León.
+I'm currently a postdoc at UC-Berkeley in the [Marshall Lab](https://www.marshalllab.com).
+My work focuses on the fine-scale movement of _Aedes aegypti_ and _Anopheles gambiae_ mosquitoes and the impacts of the environment on their ecology.
+This work is supported by the [DARPA Safe Genes program](https://www.darpa.mil/program/safe-genes) and the [UC-Irvine Malaria Initiative](http://malaria.bio.uci.edu/), as the consequences of my research have implications for the success of gene drives in mosquito populations for the disruption of malaria transmission and other mosquito-borne diseases.

-- I'm currently a postdoc at UC-Berkeley in the [Marshall Lab](https://www.marshalllab.com)
+Previously, I did my PhD in Environmental Health Sciences under [Robert C. Spear, who spent most of his recent career on schistosomiasis](https://schistoatberkeley.weebly.com/).
+I adapted and expanded his environmental determinants of transmission approach to the case of opisthorchiasis (liver flukes) in northeast Thailand and clonorchiasis in southeast China.

 ### Current Projects